TheStig294/100-more-randomats-pack-1/README.md

 _randomat_recoil2_mul_ - Default: 6 - Recoil velocity multiplier

 Originally made by [Owningle](https://steamcommunity.com/sharedfiles/filedetails/?id=2214440295)

+## Welcome back to TTT!

+Does the Yogs TTT intro!
+Also creates an overlay showing everyone's roles as they are shown on the scoreboard.\
+\
+_ttt_randomat_welcomeback_ - Default: 1 - Whether this randomat is enabled

 ## What did WE find in our pockets?